GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/patterns/batch/tutorial.md

     ./create_jobs.sh job-team-a.yaml job-team-b.yaml 10
     ```

+    Hit Ctrl-C when you want to stop the creation of jobs

 2. Observe the Jobs being queued up, admitted in the ClusterQueue, and nodes being brought up with GKE Autopilot.

     ```bash